WPI-300x-Lab-Staff/multi_turtlebot3_test/README.md

 catkin_make
 ```

+> If you get the error saying `catkin_make command not found`, please make sure you have the ros setup.bash sourced

 ### Replace the gmapping launch file
 The file needed for the testing is in the `launch` directory of this repository.
 Replace the existing file with this one.
 (As this file has an empty default `multi_robot_name`, you may leave it in the replaced, and may not need to revert the changes.)